 Go to fault guide →Common questions from new solar homeowners

-Tell us what you know about the system — brand if you can see it, whether there’s a battery, any fault codes or issues you’ve noticed.
-We’ll work out the rest and come back with a clear plan.
+Tell us what you know — brand if you can spot it, whether there's a battery, any fault lights or issues.
+We'll work out the rest and come back with a clear plan.